robenkleene/audio-references/ableton-live/ableton-live-export.md

 2. `⌘L`: To loop selection
 3. `⇧⌘R` / `File > Export Audio/Video...`

-## Trimming Samples & Saving Clips
+## Clips

-- Just freeze the track and it will be a `wav` file in the project folder, that you can copy somewhere else to save.
+To convert a clip to audio:

+1. Put the clip on a track in the arrangement view, then right-click and choose `Freeze Track`
+2. The `wav` file will now be in the project folder